Cookie walls don’t comply with GDPR, says Dutch DPA

 Access to specific website content may still be made conditional on the well-informed acceptance of a cookie or similar device, if it is used for a legitimate purpose.

-However “specific website content” is hardly the same as full site access, i.e. as is entirely blocked by their cookie wall.
+However, “specific website content” is hardly the same as full site access, i.e. as is entirely blocked by their cookie wall.

-The “legitimate purpose” point in the recital also provides a second caveat vis-a-vis making access conditional on accepting cookies — and the recital text includes an example of “facilita[ting] the provision of information society services” as such a legitimate purpose.
+The “legitimate purpose” point in the recital also provides a second caveat vis-à-vis making access conditional on accepting cookies — and the recital text includes an example of “facilita[ting] the provision of information society services” as such a legitimate purpose.

 What are “information society services”?
 An earlier European directive defines this legal term as services that are “provided at a distance, electronically and at the individual request of a recipient” [emphasis ours] — suggesting it refers to Internet content that the user actually intends to access (i.e. the website itself), rather than ads that track them behind the scenes as they surf.

-Note: This report was updated with comment from the DPA and the IAB.